The truth is, dwell time is a confusing and misunderstood metric.

-Oh, and we also reached out to some of the biggest names in the SEO industry to get their take on the matter.
+I also reached out to some of the biggest names in the SEO industry to get their take on the matter.

 Let’s get started!

-What is “Dwell Time”?
+What is Dwell Time?

-“Dwell time” is the amount of time that elapses between you clicking a search result and returning back to the SERPs.
+Dwell time is the amount of time that passes between the moment you click a search result and subsequently return back to the SERPs.

-For example, let’s assume I do a search for “whitehat link building”:
+Let’s assume I do a search for “white hat link building.”

-OK, so we understand what “dwell time” is, but why does this matter for SEO?
+But why does this matter for SEO?

-A Brief History of “Dwell Time”
+A Brief History of Dwell Time

-“Dwell time” was first mentioned by Duane Forrester (Senior Project Manager for Bing) in his 2011 post on the Bing webmaster blog:
+Dwell time was first mentioned by Duane Forrester—the then Senior Project Manager at Bing—in his 2011 blog post on the Bing Webmaster blog.

 Here’s what he said:

 […] The time between when a user clicks on our search result and when they come back from your website tells a potential story.
 A minute or two is good as it can easily indicate the visitor consumed your content.
 Less than a couple of seconds can be viewed as a poor result.

 Here’s what Duane said: